-The Corporation has conducted due diligence with respect to the Conversion Transaction, the US Drilling Fluids Acquisitions, the JACAM Acquisition, the 2014 Canadian Acquisitions and the Southwest Acquisition in relation to business, legal, operational, financial and environmental matters but there can be no assurance that the Corporation has identified all of the potential liabilities related to those transactions and any acquired businesses and assets.
+The Corporation has conducted due diligence with respect to the Sialco Acquisition and other acquisitions completed by the Corporation or its affiliates prior to 2015 in relation to business, legal, operational, financial and environmental matters but there can be no assurance that the Corporation has identified all of the potential liabilities related to those transactions and any acquired businesses and assets.
 In particular, if the assets of the aforementioned acquisitions prove to be less valuable than anticipated, the Corporation's financial results could be adversely affected.